NatLee/dev-dock-manager/README.md

 # Usage

-> Only support x86/64 machine.
+> Only support x86/64 linux machine.

 Notice that you need to clone the submodule at the first.